GELLIFY/acme-app/README.md

 http://your-provided-domain.com

-Both the Next.js app and PostgreSQL database will be up and running in Docker containers.
+Next.js app, PostgreSQL database and Keycloak instance will be up and running in Docker containers.
 To set up your database, you could install npm inside your Postgres container and use the Drizzle scripts.

 For pushing subsequent updates, I also provided an update.sh script as an example.

-#### Helpful Commands

-- `docker-compose ps` – check status of Docker containers
-- `docker-compose logs app` – view Next.js output logs
-- `docker-compose logs cron` – view cron logs
-- `docker-compose down` - shut down the Docker containers
-- `docker-compose up -d` - start containers in the background
-- `sudo systemctl restart nginx` - restart nginx
-- `docker exec -it myapp-app-1 sh` - enter Next.js Docker container
-- `docker exec -it myapp-db-1 psql -U myuser -d mydatabase` - enter Postgres db

 ## Must read and watch